h2oai/protoc-gen-grpc-gateway-es/README.md

 Then run `buf generate` (assuming you have properly installed and configured the `buf`) and it will generate the TypeScript files for you.

 If you want to generate JavaScript instead of TypeScript, just pass change the plugin option `opt: target=js`.
 The list of all plugin options is [here](https://github.com/bufbuild/protobuf-es/tree/5893ec6efb7111d7dbc263aeeb75d693426cacdd/packages/protoc-gen-es#plugin-options).
-For reason behind option `import_extension=none` see the [caveats](#usage-caveats).

 #### Note on formatting